blutter/MeetTheFamily/README.md

 Tests are written in as combination of London and Chicago styles depending on the nature of the test.

 The `InputProcessor` outputs to the Console so its tests do not run in parallel.

+# Running

+The following commands are supported:

+- `ADD_CHILD MothersName ChildsName Gender`
+- `GET_RELATIONSHIP Name Relationship`

+Where `Gender` is one of:
+- Female
+- Male

+And `Relationship` is one of:
+- Son
+- Daughter
+- Siblings
+- Brother-In-Law
+- Sister-In-Law
+- Maternal-Aunt
+- Paternal-Aunt
+- Maternal-Uncle
+- Paternal-Uncle

+Note: Only `Siblings` is pluralized here (to match the relationships table).